njeriolenkere/Robotics-and-AI/README.md

 # Robotics-and-AI
-The future is here!
-This technology can relieve humans of repetitive, hard , dangerous work etc by performing the tasks.
+Advantages of Robotics and AI are limitless!
+This technology can relieve humans of repetitive, hard , dangerous work etc by performing the tasks Or cool fun stuff like making you coffee, play fetch etc.